junxit/us-congress-bills-116/metadata.md

 - 2020-11-09 — Placed on the Union Calendar, Calendar No. 465.
 - 2020-11-09 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-567, Part I.
 - 2020-11-09 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-567, Part I.
+- 2020-11-17 — Rules Committee Resolution H. Res.
+1224 Reported to House.
+Rule provides for consideration of H.R.
+8294 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+Specified amendments are in order.
+The resolution provides that the amendment in the nature of a substitute recommended by the Committee on Education and Labor now printed in the bill, modified by the amendment printed in Part A of the Rules Committee report, shall be considered as adopted and the bill, as amended.
+- 2020-11-19 — Amendment agreed to by House: On agreeing to the Scott (VA) amendments (A002) Agreed to by voice vote.
+- 2020-11-19 — Amendment agreed to by House: On agreeing to the Scott (VA) amendments (A003) Agreed to by voice vote.
+- 2020-11-19 — Amendment in the nature of a substitute reported by the House Committee on Rules. (consideration: CR H5950-5965; text: CR H5950-5965)
+- 2020-11-19 — Amendments en bloc (A002) offered by Mr. Scott (VA). (consideration: CR H5977-5980; text: CR H5977-5978)
+- 2020-11-19 — Amendments en bloc (A003) offered by Mr. Scott (VA). (consideration: CR H5980-5982; text: CR H5980)
+- 2020-11-19 — Considered under the provisions of rule H. Res.
+1224. (consideration: CR H5950-5982)
+- 2020-11-19 — DEBATE - Pursuant to the provisions of H.Res.
+1224, the House proceeded with 20 minutes of debate on the Scott(VA) En Bloc amendment No. 1.
+- 2020-11-19 — DEBATE - Pursuant to the provisions of H.Res.
+1224, the House proceeded with 20 minutes of debate on the Scott(VA) En Bloc amendment No. 2.
+- 2020-11-19 — DEBATE - The House proceeded with one hour of debate on H.R.
+8294.
+- 2020-11-19 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2020-11-19 — House amendment agreed to: On agreeing to the Scott (VA) amendments (A002) Agreed to by voice vote.
+- 2020-11-19 — House amendment agreed to: On agreeing to the Scott (VA) amendments (A003) Agreed to by voice vote.
+- 2020-11-19 — House amendment offered
+- 2020-11-19 — House amendment offered
+- 2020-11-19 — House amendment offered
+- 2020-11-19 — House amendment offered/reported by: Amendments en bloc (A002) offered by Mr. Scott (VA).(consideration: CR H5977-5980; text: CR H5977-5978)
+- 2020-11-19 — House amendment offered/reported by: Amendments en bloc (A003) offered by Mr. Scott (VA).(consideration: CR H5980-5982; text: CR H5980)
+- 2020-11-19 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2020-11-19 — On agreeing to the Scott (VA) amendments (A002) Agreed to by voice vote.
+- 2020-11-19 — On agreeing to the Scott (VA) amendments (A003) Agreed to by voice vote.
+- 2020-11-19 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of Rule 19, the Chair postponed further consideration on H.R.
+8294.
+- 2020-11-19 — Rule H. Res.
+1224 passed House.
+- 2020-11-19 — Rule provides for consideration of H.R.
+8294 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+Specified amendments are in order.
+The resolution provides that the amendment in the nature of a substitute recommended by the Committee on Education and Labor now printed in the bill, modified by the amendment printed in Part A of the Rules Committee report, shall be considered as adopted and the bill, as amended.
+- 2020-11-19 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2020-11-19 — The previous question was ordered on the amendment (A003) pursuant to the rule.
+- 2020-11-19 — Without objection, the motion to reconsider is laid upon the table.
+- 2020-11-19 — Without objection, the motion to reconsider is laid upon the table.
+- 2020-11-20 — Amendment (A004) offered by Mr. Levin (MI). (consideration: CR H5993-5994, H6005-6006; text: CR H5993)
+- 2020-11-20 — Amendment (A005) offered by Mr. Smucker. (consideration: CR H5994-6005, H6006; text: CR H5994-6004)
+- 2020-11-20 — Amendment agreed to by House: On agreeing to the Levin (MI) amendment (A004) Agreed to by the Yeas and Nays: 236 - 152 (Roll no. 225).
+- 2020-11-20 — Amendment failed by House: On agreeing to the Smucker amendment (A005) Failed by the Yeas and Nays: 142 - 243 (Roll no. 226).
+- 2020-11-20 — Considered as unfinished business. (consideration: CR H5993-6007)
+- 2020-11-20 — DEBATE - Pursuant to the provisions of H. Res.
+1224, the House proceeded with 10 minutes of debate on the Levin (MI) amendment No. 9.
+- 2020-11-20 — DEBATE - Pursuant to the provisions of H. Res.
+1224, the House proceeded with 10 minutes of debate on the Smucker amendment No. 15.
+- 2020-11-20 — House amendment agreed to: On agreeing to the Levin (MI) amendment (A004) Agreed to by the Yeas and Nays: 236 - 152 (Roll no. 225).
+- 2020-11-20 — House amendment not agreed to: On agreeing to the Smucker amendment (A005) Failed by the Yeas and Nays: 142 - 243 (Roll no. 226).
+- 2020-11-20 — House amendment offered
+- 2020-11-20 — House amendment offered
+- 2020-11-20 — House amendment offered/reported by: Amendment (A004) offered by Mr. Levin (MI).
+- 2020-11-20 — House amendment offered/reported by: Amendment (A005) offered by Mr. Smucker.
+- 2020-11-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-11-20 — On agreeing to the Levin (MI) amendment (A004) Agreed to by the Yeas and Nays: 236 - 152 (Roll no. 225).
+- 2020-11-20 — On agreeing to the Smucker amendment (A005) Failed by the Yeas and Nays: 142 - 243 (Roll no. 226).
+- 2020-11-20 — On passage Passed by the Yeas and Nays: 246 - 140 (Roll no. 227).
+- 2020-11-20 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Levin (MI) amendment, the Chair put the question on agreeing to the amendment and by voice vote, announced that the ayes had prevailed.
+Ms. Foxx demanded the yeas and nays and the Chair postponed further proceedings on the question of agreeing to the amendment until a time to be announced.
+- 2020-11-20 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Smucker amendment, the Chair put the question on agreeing to the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Smucker demanded the yeas and nays and the Chair postponed further proceedings on the question of agreeing to the amendment until a time to be announced.
+- 2020-11-20 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 246 - 140 (Roll no. 227).
+- 2020-11-20 — Roll call votes on amendments in House
+- 2020-11-20 — Roll call votes on amendments in House
+- 2020-11-20 — The previous question was ordered on the amendment (A004) pursuant to the rule.
+- 2020-11-20 — The previous question was ordered on the amendment (A005) pursuant to the rule.
+- 2020-11-20 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to amendments, which had been debated previously and on which further proceedings had been postponed.